jwolak/HerkusBus/README.md

 # HerkusBus
-Message data bus

-# HerkusBus
-**Experimental interprocess message bus library based on shared memory **
+**Experimental library with implementation of interprocess message queue bus based on interprocess shared memory from Boost**

 ## Features

+- message queue in shared memeory
-- message payload based on JSON
+- message payload in JSON
-- shred memory
+- publish–subscribe pattern
 - powered by Boost

 ## Building for source